devmis2008/Frontend-UI-Guidelines/README.md

 - **Multiselect Inputs**: Standardize across modules as per the Homework Module, ensuring clear selection indicators and easy removal.
 - **Code Dropdowns**: Display a name or brief description along side codes for better clarity, making selection easier without requiring users to memorize codes.
 - **Field Grouping**: Organize related input fields into logical groups for better readability and a structured user experience.
+- **Description Input:** Limit descriptions to 250 characters, with a real-time character count displayed as the user types

 ### 🎛 Buttons and Actions
 - **Hierarchy**: Color-code primary vs. secondary actions.